 Dichter’s four motivations for social sharing include product involvement, self-involvement, other involvement and message involvement.

-But what is most insightful about this study is the discovery of four primary segments of people who share online.
+But what is most insightful about this study is the discovery of four primary segments of users who share online.
 This insight could be viewed as a precursor to today’s buyer persona creation.

-One of the most frequently shared recent studies on the topic of why people share content online is a report compiled by The New York Times.
-The Psychology of Sharing revealed people’s motivations for sharing, six sharing personas and best practices for encouraging consumers to share content.
+One of the most frequently distributed recent studies on the topic of why people share social media content online is a report compiled by The New York Times.
+The Psychology of Sharing revealed people’s motivations for sharing, six sharing personas and best practices for encouraging users and consumers to share content.

 Regarding sharing motivations, the study concluded that the primary reasons for sharing were linked to relationships—improving others’ lives, defining themselves to others, enriching relationships and gaining fulfillment.
 This aspect of the survey correlated strongly to Dichter’s original findings.

-The study also cited several statistics on what inspires and motivates people to share links, videos, images and offers online, including:
+The study also cited several statistics on what inspires and motivates people to share links, videos, images and offers on social networks, including:

 A groundbreaking aspect of the New York Times study was that researchers could determine which areas of the brain were triggered during the sharing process.
 From this insight, they formulated six online sharer personas defined by emotional motivations, desired presentation of self, and role of sharing in life.
 Along with two more sharer types than the 2004 study, this study also revealed more sharer insights.